 ROCHESTER, N.Y. — Could Twitter have predicted the outcome of the 2016 general election?
 A 14-month study of Hillary Clinton’s and Donald Trump’s tweets may provide insight into how and why the Republican won the presidency.

-Jiebo Luo and Yu Wang, two Ph.D students at the University of Rochester, examined both candidates’ feeds, making a number of astute observations over a series of eight papers.
+Jiebo Luo and Yu Wang, two Ph.D students at the University of Rochester at the time of the 2016 paper, examined both candidates’ feeds, making a number of astute observations over a series of eight papers.
 “We wanted to understand how each of the candidate’s campaigns evolved, and be able to explain why someone won or lost,” Luo, an associate professor of computer science, says in a university release.

 In order to determine the demographics of supporters, Luo and Wang used a customized neural network program.
 Usernames, tweets, and other data were also looked at.

-Luo has suggested that their approach, which can peer into the opinions of millions, has broader applications; it could also be used to gauge opinion on “the next generation of iPhones, or a new model of car,” for instance.
+Luo suggests that their approach, which can peer into the opinions of millions, has broader applications; it could also be used to gauge opinion on “the next generation of iPhones, or a new model of car,” for instance.